MathewReilly/ParallelAssignment2/README.md

 # ParallelAssignment2
 A few notes.
 I'd recommend running with gcc for both.
 I had a couple issues with P2 running on g++.
-Additionally, for the first part of P2, it can be located in P2Part1.md
+Additionally, for the first part of P2, it can be located in P2Part1.md.
+Lastly, this assignment was done on two files, the compilation instructions below show how both can be ran.
 ### To run with gcc:
 ```
 gcc -lstdc++ -std=c++11 -o cupcake.out Assignment2P1.cpp